torvalds/linux/Documentation/teaching/labs/networking.rst

 Creation
 """"""""

-Creation is similar to calling the :c:func:`socket` function in user-space, but the :c:type:`struct socket` created will be stored in the ``res`` parameter:
+Creation is similar to calling the :c:func:`socket` function in user space, but the :c:type:`struct socket` created will be stored in the ``res`` parameter:

   * ``int sock_create(int family, int type, int protocol, struct socket **res)``